theias/check_soa_serials/README.md

 DNSSEC is not supported, but it could be.

+Run-time could be decreased by running multiple checks concurrently.
+My use case did not call for this, but I'm open to the idea.

 # Contributing

 Merge requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss what you want to change.

 To run the test suite: